Border procedure (border and transit zones)

 Grounds for applying the border procedure

-French law foresees a specific procedure for persons held in waiting zones after arriving in train stations, port or airports.
+French law foresees a specific procedure for persons held in waiting zones after arriving in train stations, port or airports without a document allowing them to enter the territory regularly (a decision to refuse entry is notified before placement in the waiting zone).
 Rather than an examination of the asylum claim itself, this procedure concerns the person’s admission to the territory for the purpose of seeking asylum (“admission au territoire au titre de l’asile”).
 Access to the territory is granted if:

 • France is responsible for the claim under the Dublin Regulation;